ShkalikovOleh/FreshmanRAG_bot/README.md

 ## Language Learning Models (LLMs)

 The bot currently uses the Gemma2-2B-it (Q5-K quantized) model as its LLM.
-This choice stems from limited resources; larger models require hosting and GPU support, which is costly.
-Even the smallest LLaMa-3.1-8b quantized model takes a minute to run with llama.cpp.
-Gemma2-2B-it is chosen for its efficiency in size and its reasonable understanding of Ukrainian.
+This choice stems from limited resources; larger models require hosting on GPU nodes, which is costly.
+And on CPU even the smallest LLaMa-3.1-8b quantized model takes a minute to run with llama.cpp.
+That's why Gemma2-2B-it was chosen for its solid performance in the given size and its reasonable understanding of Ukrainian.
 Future plans include fine-tuning this model for improved Ukrainian comprehension and RAG capabilities, with scripts available in the [llms directory](./llms/).

 Optionally, you can configure the bot to use OpenAI models by inputting your `OPENAI_API_KEY` in the .env file and adjusting the LLM configuration.